 We have developed a reputation for designing, manufacturing, and distributing products considered to be both innovative and dependable in their respective market niches.
 Our commitment to designing innovative, durable, and reliable products that enhance our customers' capabilities, comfort, and safety in their outdoor endeavors will remain our hallmark and mission.
 In addition to function, we believe our products' unique aesthetic appearance is another hallmark that distinguishes us in the outdoor marketplace.
-Our products have won numerous awards from industry magazines including Alpinist, Backcountry, Backpacker, Climbing, Consumers Digest, Freeskier, National Geographic Adventure, Men's Journal, Outside, Popular Science, Powder, Rock & Ice, Ski, and Skiing.
+Our products have won over 40 awards from within the industry groups, from design media and consumer media including Alpinist, Backcountry, Backpacker, Climbing, Consumers Digest, Freeskier, National Geographic Adventure, Men's Journal, Outside, Popular Science, Powder, Rock & Ice, Ski, and Skiing.

-Our products span 33 single product categories and include a wide variety of technical outdoor equipment and lifestyle products for rock and ice climbers, alpinists, hikers, skiers, cyclists, outdoor enthusiasts, and travelers, providing seasonal diversification with a balance of sales across both the fall/winter and spring/summer sports seasons.
+Our products span 34 single product categories and include a wide variety of technical outdoor equipment and lifestyle products for rock and ice climbers, alpinists, hikers, skiers, cyclists, outdoor enthusiasts, and travelers, providing seasonal diversification with a balance of sales across both the fall/winter and spring/summer sports seasons.
 We design many of our products for extreme applications, such as high altitude mountaineering, ice and rock climbing, mountain and road riding, as well as backcountry, freeride, alpine skiing, and race skiing.
 Generally, we divide our product offerings into the following four primary categories:

-- Climb: Our climb line consists of technical equipment such as belay/rappel devices, bouldering products, carabiners and quickdraws, chalk, chalk bags, climbing packs, crampons, crash pads, harnesses, climbing packs, crampons, technical and mountaineering ice axes, ice and rock protection devices, and various other climbing accessories.
-Our climb line represented approximately 26% of our sales during the year ended December 31, 2012. - Ski: Our ski line consists of helmets, AvaLung avalanche backpacks, winter packs for skiing and snowboarding, bindings, body armor, boots, goggles, poles, skis, skins, snow gloves, snow packs, and avalanche safety devices, including transceivers, probes, and shovels.
-Our ski line represented approximately 23% of our sales during the year ended December 31, 2012. - Mountain: Our mountain line consists of mountaineering backpacks for backpacking, expeditions, alpinism, endurance sports, and an array of day uses in both the outdoor and urban environments.
+- Climb: Our climb line consists of technical equipment such as belay/rappel devices, bouldering products, carabiners and quickdraws, chalk, chalk bags, climbing packs, crampons, crash pads, harnesses, climbing packs, crampons, technical and mountaineering ice axes, ice and rock protection devices, a bouldering line of technical apparel, and various other climbing accessories.
+Our climb line represented approximately 23% of our sales during the year ended December 31, 2013. - Ski: Our ski line consists of technical apparel, helmets, AvaLung avalanche backpacks, winter packs for skiing and snowboarding, bindings, body armor, boots, goggles, poles, skis, skins, snow gloves, snow packs, and avalanche safety devices, including transceivers, probes, and shovels.
+Our ski line represented approximately 26% of our sales during the year ended December 31, 2013. - Mountain: Our mountain line consists of mountaineering backpacks for backpacking, expeditions, alpinism, endurance sports, and an array of day uses in both the outdoor and urban environments.
 We also offer lifestyle packs, travel luggage, gaiters, gloves, headlamps, lights, tents, trekking poles, and various other hiking and mountaineering accessories.
-Our mountain line represented approximately 50% of our sales during the year ended December 31, 2012. - Wheels: Our wheels line consists of helmets, body armor, goggles, eyewear, gloves, hydration packs, and apparel for road and mountain biking.
-Our wheels line represented approximately 1% of our sales during the year ended December 31, 2012.
+Our mountain line represented approximately 48% of our sales during the year ended December 31, 2013.

+• Wheels: Our wheels line consists of helmets, body armor, goggles, eyewear, gloves, hydration packs, and apparel for mountain and road cycling.
+Our wheels line represented approximately 3% of our sales during the year ended December 31, 2013.